Faith and therapy,

 Therapist and imam never talk to each other

-You translating between two worlds — alone
+You, translating between two worlds — alone

-Two experts.
-One coordinated plan.
+Two providers.
+One plan.

 Licensed Muslim therapist treats anxiety, trauma, depression with evidence-based methods (CBT, DBT, EMDR).